 Reclaimed Pallet Raised Dog Bowl

 Dog trainer and author, John Woods from All Things Dogs created this simple and easy-to-follow design for a DIY raised dog bowl stand.
-To start, find a wooden pallet.
-Ideally, you can find a pallet that’s free, safe, and reclaimed.
+To start, find a wooden pallet that’s safe, and, ideally, free.

 To find free pallets, look at local stores, food markets, DIY stores, or Craigslist.
-To make sure your pallets are safe, inspect their IPPC stamp; this is a stamp branded onto the pallet that shows a treatment code.
+To make sure your pallets are safe, inspect their IPPC stamp; this is a stamp branded onto the pallet that shows a pallet treatment code.
 Make sure this code doesn’t contain the letters MB (methyl bromide), which is toxic to pets.
-Ideally, you’ll want to find the codes DB (untreated) or KD (kiln dried).
+Look for pallets with the codes DB (debarked and untreated) or KD (kiln-dried and untreated).

 Once you have sourced your pallet, let’s look at the materials and tools you’ll need.